aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/core-interfaces.md

               # By default the description is templated from the name and interface of the peer.
             - <str>

-          # Add this interface to underlay routing protocol.
-This is only supported with IPv4-enabled links.
+          # Add this interface to the underlay routing protocols.
+          # This is only supported for IPv4 underlay peering and will be ignored for IPv6-only links.
           include_in_underlay_protocol: <bool; default=True>
           isis_hello_padding: <bool; default=True>
           isis_metric: <int>